hannahmetzler/ai_skills/Notes_for_future_courses.md

 # To Do Konstantin

-- Account on Gemini, ChatGPT, Claude
-- Intro
-- Ethics
-- Customizing updates?
-See notes for future courses
 - Creating Custom Gem on Gemini, memory (ev Gemini)
 - Using others CustomGPTs on ChatGPT
 - Customizing, system prompt on ChatGPT